 7. Watch a sunset at Fred Howard Park

 This small beach is considered one of the best places in Pinellas County to watch a sunset.
 Unlike the more popular Southern Pinellas County St. Pete & Clearwater beaches, this one retains a more local laid-back vibe.
-Featuring soft smooth white sand, this beach is popular with sunbathers.
+Featuring soft smooth white sand, this beach is not surprisingly popular with sunbathers.

 Take a stroll along the water, swim, birdwatch, enjoy the small wildlife which frequent the beach, take a stroll along the nature trails, rent a kayak or paddleboard, or enjoy a scenic picnic.
 There’s lot to do here to justify the small $5 parking charge.
 Overall, it’s a great off-the-beaten path beach option for anyone seeking a little more solitude and less of a party vibe.